Asymptotic stability and blow up for a semilinear damped wave equation with dynamic boundary conditions: Introduction

-as a limit where the parameter $m_1 \,,\, d_1 \mbox{ and } k_1$ are determined from the values of the spring-mass damper system.
-Thus, the asymptotic stability of the model has been determined as a consequence of this limit.
+when $a$ tends to zero, where the parameters $m_1 \,,\, d_1 \mbox{ and } k_1$ are determined from the values of the spring-mass damper system.

+Thus, the asymptotic stability of the model for small values of $a$ has been determined as a consequence of this limit.
 But they did not obtain any rate of convergence.
 This result was followed by recent works \cite{P08,PS08}.
+In \cite{PS08}, a continuous model for a spring-mass-damper system has been treated, where possible differences in the internal deformation of the spring are considered.
+More precisely, they investigated the following problem

-In particular in \cite{PS08}, the authors considered a one dimensional nonlocal nonlinear strongly damped wave equation with dynamical boundary conditions.
-In other word, they looked to the following problem:
+By using the spectral analysis approach, they showed that for different values of the parameter $\alpha$, the limit behaviors are very different from the classical ODE (\ref{ODE}).
+While in \cite{P08} the author considered a one dimensional nonlocal nonlinear strongly damped wave equation with dynamical boundary conditions.
+In other words, they looked to the following problem: